Melell/Animation-Engine/cs562_miguel.echeverria/README_4.txt

 - 2D Blending Editor: Same controls as 1d editor.
 - Triangulation with Delaunay

-(ASSIGNMENT 5)
-- Kinematic Chain Editing:
-    - On the "CHAIN ROOT" node, you can push/pop joints to the chain through the components gui.
-    - You can modify the lengths of the bones at run-time by selecting one of its joint in the scene graph, and moving it (thus making one end's bone larger, and the other end's bone smaller)
-- Skeleton IK:
-    - The last demo contains a Brain-Stem model, and an ik chain that goes from the left hip, until the left foot.
-      By selecting the "TARGET" node in the scene graph, you can move the target that the end effector will try to follow.

 Known Bugs:
 - Ctrl + Shift + R to reload resources not implemented
 - Deleting objects and components manually is mostly broken and will probably crash, so don't try any of that at the moment.
-- CCD works weird, I don't know whether it is normal or I have something wrong.
+  The only component that you might want to delete and it is safe to do so is the PlayerController component.

-Time of implementation: About 4-5 days.
+Time of implementation: About 7-8 days.
-Time of testing: Not sure.
+Time of testing: Not sure, but extensive testing while implementing was done.

 IMPORTANT USAGE NOTES:

 DEMOS:
 - NEW, IMPORTANT: Top-left of the gui to load the demos.
-IK_... are the demos implemented for this assignment.
-On all the demos, you should look in the scene graph for the objects named "CHAIN ROOT", "END EFFECTOR", and "TARGET".
-"CHAIN ROOT" has the component with all the parameters you can tweak for the demos.
-"TARGET" is the object that you should move to verify the inverse kinematics work.
+BLENDING_1D and BLENDING_2D demos require a controller.
+When a blending demo is loaded, you should open the AnimationReference component gui (of the model root node), to visualize the blend space.

 Gui usage:
 - Top-left window: Scene hierarchy.
 Right click any node to display options (create child, change name, delete node).